You want to do work that you love, make a positive impact, and pay the bills.

 You need a career change.
 You need skills and a resume builder.

-You need a network of peers and faculty to lean on, and a flexible schedule that fits in with your life.
+You need a network of peers and faculty to lean on, and a flexible schedule that fits your life.

 You need a Diploma in Social Innovation.